-Do not be afraid to recount your own experiences, or even problems with alcohol that you may have encountered when you were their age.
-Stories of people you know who started drinking in high school, who have suffered or died from alcohol-related accidents or the negative health effects of long-standing alcohol abuse, reinforce the fact that even they aren’t immune to the ill effects of alcohol.
+Do not be afraid to recount your own experiences or even problems with alcohol that you may have encountered when you were their age.
+Stories of people you know who started drinking in high school, who have suffered or died from alcohol-related accidents, or the negative health effects of long-standing alcohol abuse can be told to reinforce the fact that even they aren’t immune to the ill effects of alcohol.
 Communication is a cornerstone to preventing alcohol abuse.
-If communication has broken down between you and your teen, and you feel they are in need help for alcohol abuse, call us at 1-888-744-0069Who Answers?.

 Ethanol, or alcohol, is abused more than any other drug among those engaged in treatment, as Recovery Brands revealed with a 2017 survey.
 Out of all the survey responses, nearly 70% of people went to treatment to get help with a drinking problem, and a shocking 52.87% of respondents sought the most treatment for alcohol abuse.
 Despite the wide variety of abused substances individuals seek treatment for, ethanol seems to cause the most widespread damage.
 However, you are only one call away from getting help.
 Talk with our treatment support specialists at 1-888-744-0069Who Answers? to discuss your program options and start your recovery today.

 - National Institute on Alcohol Abuse and Alcoholism.
 (2017).
 Underage Drinking.

 - Substance Abuse and Mental Health Services Administration.
 (2018).
 Why You Should Talk With Your Child About Alcohol and Other Drugs.

 - National Institute on Alcohol Abuse and Alcoholism.
 (2009).
 Make a Difference: Talk to Your Child About Alcohol- Parents.